Greentube/localize-router/README.md

 > An implementation of routes localization for Angular.

 Based on and extension of [ngx-translate](https://github.com/ngx-translate/core).
-Demo project can be found [here](https://github.com/meeroslav/localize-router-example).
+Demo project can be found [here](https://github.com/meeroslav/localize-router-example) or under sub folder `demo/cli`.

+> This documentation is for version 1.x.x.
+If you are migrating from the older version follow [migration guide](https://github.com/Greentube/localize-router/blob/master/MIGRATION_GUIDE.md) to upgrade to latest version.

 # Table of contents:
 - [Installation](#installation)